 - To address the gap of life-long learning in skills such as entrepreneurship, innovation, communication, European policies and politics, capacity building and audience development, community music and social inclusion, intercultural competences, international cooperation for music professionals;

-- To offer structured knowledge for developing musical carriers based on/as a result of the concepts of entrepreneurship and leadership and to make the achieved competences from different musical fields transferable to other work fields in the musical professional world;
+- To offer structured knowledge for developing musical carriers based on/as a result of the concepts of entrepreneurship and to make the achieved competences from different musical fields transferable to other work fields in the musical professional world;

 - To allow knowledge to pass the narrow geographical boarders and the limitations of traveling and reach audience across European region;